moonshot-nagayama-pj/PnPQ/CONTRIBUTING.md

 Before making a pull request, please be sure to run the script `bin/check.bash`.
 This will run our static analysis checks and unit tests, all of which must pass before a pull request will be accepted.

+Ensure that pull requests have meaningful titles.
+The title will be used in the changelog.

 ## Discussing and proposing changes

 To make a trivial change, or a change that has already been agreed to in discussions outside of GitHub, please create a pull request.